code-dot-org/code-dot-org/DOCKER.md

 First, you want to follow the normal [SETUP.md](SETUP.md) instructions for your platform.
 You can skip over many steps that are related to running mysql and redis.

-Instead, once you have a working Ruby and Node environment, you can then use this command to spin up the database and redis servers:
+Instead, once you have a working Ruby and Node environment, you can then use this command to spin up the database and redis servers, as well as the S3 emulation service:

 ```shell
 docker compose run all-services